 At which price will I be able to redeem participations under the new model?More questions

 How the redemption price is set is unchanged compared to depository receipts.
 Oikocredit will redeem investors at the net asset value (NAV) per participation.
 If the NAV per participation is equal to or higher than the nominal value of EUR 200/CAD 200/CHF 250/GBP 150/SEK 2000/USD 200, then redemption will be at the nominal value of EUR 200/CAD 200/CHF 250/GBP 150/SEK 2000/USD 200.
 While Oikocredit International and OISF have never redeemed investors at a lower price than the nominal value in the past, it has always been possible to do so under the current model, and investors have always faced the risk of receiving back less money than they invested.

-How the redemption price of a participation will be calculated will be explained in more detail in an annex to the participation terms.
-These terms will be made available on this website before the change takes place.
+How the redemption price of a participation is calculated is explained in more detail in an annex to the participation terms.
+These terms are now available (see list 'New capital-raising model documents').

 Example of redemption price calculation